Tips for Troubleshooting Website Performance Issues

 WebPageTest is another tool for measuring webpage performance.
 It provides a filmstrip view of all assets being loaded by your website, how long those take to load, and what assets might be causing rendering issues.
 It is also useful for testing your website’s time to first byte (TTFB).
 Ideally you would want your TTFB to be 0.50 seconds or less.

-Your Pressable hosting account comes with a free version of Jetpack Premium for each of your websites.
-Not only does Jetpack Premium provide automatic backups, malware scanning, and activity reports, it also offers site optimization.
+Your Pressable hosting account comes with a free version of Jetpack Security Daily for each of your websites.
+Not only does Jetpack Security Daily provide automatic backups, malware scanning, and activity reports, it also offers site optimization.
 Enable the Site Accelerator to run static files and images through Jetpack’s CDN.
 Enabling image lazy loading is usually particularly effective at decreasing the load time of your website.

 Sometimes you may need a little more help in optimizing your website images and static files.
 The following plugins may be useful in that regard: